Ozone Therapy for Scars: Ozonated Oil, Injections, and What the Evidence Shows

 Hypertrophic scars Some reduction in thickness over time Low (case series)

-Keloid scars Minimal benefit as standalone treatment Very low
+Keloid scars Minimal benefit as a standalone treatment Very low

 Mature scars (over 2 years) Limited improvement Very low